AdamSobieski/Argumentation/README.md

 [Multipurpose Internet Mail Extensions (MIME)](https://en.wikipedia.org/wiki/MIME) can be utilized as a format to serialize arguments to, to deserialize arguments from, to store arguments in filesystems, and to transmit arguments between machines and between artificial-intelligence agents in multi-agent systems.

-In addition to existing formats such as the [Argument Interchange Format (AIF)](https://en.wikipedia.org/wiki/Argument_Interchange_Format), a new markup language could be of use for expressing and representing both arguments and argument templates.

-In the example below, one can observe that argument representation formats can use the Content-ID (`cid:`) URL scheme [[RFC 2392](https://datatracker.ietf.org/doc/rfc2392/)] to refer to other objects (e.g., text, JSON, markup, or binary) elsewhere in the multipart message.

 #### Example 1

+In this example, one can observe that argument representation formats can use the Content-ID (`cid:`) URL scheme [[RFC 2392](https://datatracker.ietf.org/doc/rfc2392/)] to refer to other objects in multipart messages.

 ```email
 Mime-Version: 1.0